Dry January is becoming a common New Year’s Resolution, but quitting alcohol for a month can be a difficult task for some people.

 8. More money in your pocket.

-Alongside the aforementioned health benefits, saving money otherwise spent on alcohol is an additional bonus.
+Alongside the aforementioned health benefits of Dry January, saving money otherwise spent on alcohol is an additional bonus.

 After one week without buying alcohol, you could expect to save enough for two cinema tickets, while abstaining for a month means you will have covered your Netflix bill for a year.